PatrickHenson/patrickhenson.github.io/_posts/2018-06-07-uncrustify-configuration.markdown

 tags: [linux, c++]
 ---

-If you haven't used [Uncrustify](uncrustify.sourceforge.net) before, it's an extremely easy way to ensure that your codebase is consistently formatted.

 Maintaining the _style_ of your code is manageable if it's just you, but how do you handle commits from an entire team?
-Uncrustify uses a configurable recipe to ensure that whitespaces, alignment, braces, etc follow a standard format.
-This helps prevent useless 'whitespace commits' and allows your code reviews to focus on more important issues.
-If you don't want to use Uncrustify, there are many other code beautifiers available through the command line or as add-ons to your favorite editor.
+If you haven't used a code beautifier, such as [Uncrustify](uncrustify.sourceforge.net), they're extremely usefull tools that keep your codebase consistently formatted.

+Several benefits are immediately apparent:

+* configurable to match your coding standards

+* easily enforce and apply to your project(s)

+* prevent useless whitespace commits, fix alignment and indentation, place brackets inline or on a newline, etc

+* allow code reviews to focus on features and architecture

+### Install

-First, install uncrustify.
-I'm using an Ubuntu based development environment, but you can install it on other Linux flavors or run it in Cygwin on Windows.
+Uncrustify is available on several Linux flavors and can be run in Cygwin on Windows.
+I'm currently using an Ubuntu development environment at home.

 ```
 sudo apt-get install uncrustify
 ```

-Then configure the _recipe_ you want to use to format your code.
+### Configure

 It's easiest to start with a pre-existing config file and edit to fit your coding standards.
-The default uncrustify config file can be found [here](https://github.com/uncrustify/uncrustify/blob/master/documentation/htdocs/default.cfg)
+You can find several examples online, Uncrustify provides a default config file [here](https://github.com/uncrustify/uncrustify/blob/master/documentation/htdocs/default.cfg)

+### Run

 Running uncrustify is pretty straight forward.
 Check the --help for a full list of options.